genelet/mlm/README.md

 ### 1.4) Create MySQL Database

-Create a MySQL database, then username and password to access it.
+Create a MySQL database, and username and password to access it.
 File *01_init.sql* in *conf* is the database schedma.
 You need to load it into the database using a client tool.
 After that, please follow *02_read.me* to add test accounts and test products defined in  *03_setup.sql*.

 ### 1.5) Build _config.json_